chalko/arcade/docs/notes.md

     scp retropie/configs/all/retroarch/autoconfig/*.cfg \
     pi@retropie:/opt/retropie/configs/all/retroarch/autoconfig/
     ```
-  * Ensure the left player is the first USB controller on the minihub
+  * Ensure the first player is the first USB controller on the minihub
-    and the mini hub is in pi USB 2 which is the upper left
+    and the mini hub is in pi USB 2 which is the upper left.
+    * the ethernet port is USB 1.
+  * Turn on the joystick select option for retro arch.
+    * Not sure if this is needed on fresh install.

+## Open Problem

+  * No sound